dobyrch/dbc/README.md

 - Instead of constructing a "reverse Polish threaded code interpreter" as described in section 12.0 of the manual, `dbc` generates [LLVM](https://en.wikipedia.org/wiki/LLVM) bitcode.
 This is for two reasons: First, so I could get my feet wet with LLVM; second, so `dbc` can leverage the existing optimizers for LLVM.

-- `dbc` targets x86-64, so all values are 64 bits wide (unlike the implementation for PDP-11, which was a 16-bit architecture).
-Practically speaking, this means that character literals may contain up to 8 characters instead of 2, and integers can be a _lot_ bigger.
+- `dbc` targets x86 and x86-64, so values may be larger than on the 16-bit PDP-11.
+This also means character literals may contain as many as 8 characters instead of 2.

 What works and what doesn't
 ---------------------------